RebeccaBarbera/-Methyl450k-Differential-Methylation-Analysis-Pipeline/README.md

 | **BiocManager**                                                 | Installs and manages Bioconductor packages required for methylation analysis.                                                                                          |
 | **base**, **utils**                                             | Core R packages used for file input/output, data manipulation, and basic R functions.                                                                                  |
 | **BiocGenerics**, **S4Vectors**, **IRanges**, **GenomicRanges** | Implicitly used by `minfi` and related Illumina 450K packages for genomic data structures and efficient data representation (not usually loaded directly by the user). |

+For more infomration about the workflow please refer to our [FinalReport_3Team.Rmd]()